 Unusual Options Activity Insight: Coca-Cola Europacific

-On Monday, shares of Coca-Cola Europacific (NYSE:CCEP) saw unusual options activity.
-After the option alert, the stock price moved down to $59.79.
+Coca-Cola Europacific (NYSE:CCEP) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $58.63 following the option alert.

 - Sentiment: BEARISH